twz123/java7-fs-ftp/README.md

 * write access;
 * subpath support (ie, accessing `ftp://foo.bar/somewhere/else/than/root`);
 * `SeekableByteChannel` support (although that probably makes no sense for FTP at all);
-* choice of passive versus active for data channels.

 Also, the code lacks documentation and tests.